idaholab/moose/modules/doc/content/python/mms.md

 is refined.
 The file in [mms_spatial] is the complete input file that performs the desired solve.

-!listing mms_spatial.i id=mms_spatial
+!listing mms/test/mms_spatial.i id=mms_spatial
-                       caption=Complete input file for the solving the diffusion equation for use with the method of manufactured solutions for a spatial convergende study.
+         caption=Complete input file for the solving the diffusion equation for use with the method of manufactured solutions for a spatial convergence study.

 It is important that the boundary conditions are satisfied exactly, often the easiest method to achieve this is to use a [FunctionDirichletBC.md] using the exact solution, which is